Lolindhir/PnP/src/assets/rules/Classes/Fighter-Maneuvers.md

 When you hit a creature with a weapon attack, you can expend one superiority die to attempt to frighten the target.
 You add the superiority die to the attack's damage roll, and the target must make a Wisdom saving throw.
 On a failed save, it is frightened of you until the end of your next turn.

-##### Parry: Block
+##### Parry
-When another creature damages you with a melee attack, you can use your reaction and expend one superiority die to reduce the damage by the number you roll on your superiority die + your Strength or Dexterity modifier (your choice).

-##### Parry: Dodge (not final)
-When another creature hits you with a melee attack while you are not wearing heavy armor, you can use your reaction and expend one superiority die to add the number you roll on your superiority die to your AC, potentially causing the attack to miss you.
+When another creature hits you with a melee attack, you can use your reaction and expend one superiority die to add the number you roll on your superiority die to your AC, potentially causing the attack to miss you.
 You gain this bonus to your AC against melee attacks until the start of your next turn.

 ##### Precision Attack